 - Try to move around – Better still, do something such as running around in order to discard any nervous energy that is engulfing you, and start breathing deeply.
 Swing your arms or do a mock hula to relax your diaphragm.
 This will be of great help in getting a full, refreshing breath.

 - Get still – this is the opposite of the first one, so the trick is trying these 2 things in order to find out which of them will work better for you.
-Take some deep breath while you’re in standing or sitting position to relax yourself.
+Take some deep breath while you’re in standing or sitting position to relax.
 Focus mentally on your breathing exercise or try to imagine your stage performance.

-Any of the above relaxation methods can be of great help to you to improve your singing performance on-stage, so take time to do it before singing on stage.
-The best thing to do is avoid going out for a dinner with some friends thinking that this can reduce your tension.
+Any of the above relaxation methods can be of great help to you to improve your singing performance on-stage, so take the time to do it before singing on stage.
+The best thing to do is avoid going out for dinner with some friends thinking that this can reduce your tension.
 Get grounded for some important moments in your life.
 It pays to take a deep breath just before going up on stage.